Keno-GH/Autonomy/README.md

 ## 📄 **License**

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-Basically, do whatever you want with it, let other's do the same.
+Basically, do whatever you want with it and let other's do the same.

 ## 👏 **Acknowledgments**

 - **RimWorld Community** for inspiration and feedback
-- **Harmony Library** for making advanced modding possible
-- **Template Mod Contributors** for the initial framework
-- **Beta Testers** who help make this mod stable and balanced
+- **Maux - Rimpsyche** for letting me use their mod as base for the personality modifiers
+- **Imranfish - XML Extensions**

 ---